Amazon Luna: Controllers

+Luna Controller: USB, Bluetooth, Wi-Fi (Cloud Direct); DirectInput (default) XInput (with optional driver installation); The Cloud Direct option connects a Luna Controller directly to Amazon's custom game servers, reducing latency.; The Luna controller operates in DirectInput mode by default.
+XInput mode can be activated by installing the hardware drivers.; Using Bluetooth with a Luna controller on Windows requires installation of hardware drivers.; USB connections can also be used on Android devices and/or more recent iPhone/iPad models with a USB-C to USB-C cable.;

+Phone touchscreen as virtual controller: Wi-Fi (Cloud Direct); —N/a; The Luna Controller mobile app allows a phone's touchscreen to be used as a virtual controller for operating Luna on another computer or smart TV.;

 Reception

 In a review of Amazon Luna in March 2021, a CNN article praised the service for its lower price compared to Stadia and Xbox Game Pass Ultimate and praised its user interface, while criticizing occasional lag issues and its initial game lineup.
 A review from Screen Rant criticized the channel setup, arguing that those who want the full experience will end up paying more than for similar services.
 The review remarked that the service feels misguided, with an unclear target audience, and considered it too impractical to recommend to consumers.
 However, it also stated that it may be a good replacement to a console for people who prefer using subscription services.

 Availability

-Availability of Amazon Luna as of March 2025:
+Availability of Amazon Luna as of September 11, 2026:

-As of March 2025, Luna is available to subscribers in fourteen countries worldwide, which are listed in the table below.
+As of July 2026, Luna is available to subscribers in twenty-four countries worldwide, which are listed in the table below.
+Countries are categorized by their access level: full access (Cloud games, Game Night, and claimable games) or partial access (claimable games only).
 Guests who do not have a subscription are able to join Luna Couch sessions hosted by subscribers to play local co-op games.